 \subsection{Dipole Fitting Results}

 We apply the dipole model \eqref{eq: mu dipole} to the GRB datasets and show the results for the Long (81 GRBs), XRR-XRF (76 GRBs) and full Combined sample (176).
 The analysis is performed within a Bayesian statistical framework.
 We adopt flat priors for all model parameters and employ the Affine-Invariant Markov Chain Monte Carlo (MCMC) ensemble sampler introduced by \citet{Foreman-Mackey_2013} to constrain the posterior distributions.
 The direction of the dipole in Equatorial coordinates was chosen to give a uniform distribution over the entire sphere, for $0^{\circ} < RA < 360^{\circ}$ and $-90^{\circ} < DEC < 90^{\circ}$.
 For the dipole amplitude, we choose uniform priors over the range $A_d\in [0, 2]$.
 In Figure \ref{fig:dipole_multi2D}, we show the marginalized posterior distributions and parameter correlations, where the shaded areas denote the $1\sigma$ and $2\sigma$ errors propagated from the uncertainties of the GRB distance moduli as defined in Equation \eqref{eq:sigma_mu}.
 These results can also be found in Table \ref{Table:Dipole results}(a).
 The GRB's luminosity distances are standardized by the L-T relation method~\eqref{eq:mu grb 2D}, with free parameters given by $a, c$ and the intrinsic scatter $\sigma_{int}$.
 We further account for redshift evolution following the prescription outlined in Equation \eqref{eq:evolution}.
+In order to verify the dependency of our results on selection effects due to flux thresholds, we have performed the dipole fit with and without taking the redshift evolution into account.
+The results are consistent within $1\sigma$ for all samples, and the posterior distributions are better constrained when taking the evolution into account.
 The analysis simultaneously constrains the GRB empirical relation parameters and the dipole parameters ($A_d$, RA, DEC).